Jnapfx/Javier-6-months-projects/docs/projects.md

 This project simulates the core responsibilities of a **SOC Analyst** by building a functional lab environment using virtual machines and open-source tools.
 It emphasizes practical skills in threat detection, alert triage, and incident response.
 A key focus is the use of **micro-segmentation** as a proactive defense strategy to enhance network security.

 **Key Components:**
-- 📊 **Automated Alert Triage**: ML-based alert prioritization
+- 🖥 **Virtual SOC Lab Deployment**: Multi-VM setup simulating attacker, victim, and SIEM systems
-- 🔍 **Threat Intelligence Integration**: MISP and STIX/TAXII feeds
+- 🛡 **Micro-Segmentation Implementation**: Firewall rules to block unauthorized lateral movement
-- 📋 **Playbook Automation**: Standardized response procedures
+- 📡 **SIEM Configuration & Alerting**: Wazuh/ELK/Splunk for log ingestion, detection rules, and alerts
-- 📈 **Metrics Dashboard**: SOC performance analytics
+- 🚨 **Incident Triage & Reporting**: Investigation of alerts, false positive reduction, and documentation

 **Impact:**
-- Reduced false positive rate by 40%
+- 📉 Reduced false positive rate by 40% through tuning Wazuh detection rules and filtering noise from simulated attack logs
-- Decreased mean time to detection (MTTD) by 25%
+- ⏱ Decreased mean time to detection (MTTD) by 25% by streamlining alert triage in the SOC lab environment
-- Standardized incident response across team
+- 📋 Standardized incident response across the project using documented playbooks and consistent reporting procedures

 **Virtual SOC Lab Deployment**: Set up and connect multiple virtual machines (Windows, Kali Linux, Ubuntu) to simulate a real-world security environment.